-When a mortgage lender makes you a first time home buyer loan, it has determined that there is a good likelihood that you can keep that promise.
-The mortgage lender knows that it does not help you or the lending institution if you are given a loan, but then, for any reason, are unable to make the loan payments each month.
+When a mortgage lender makes you a first-time home buyer loan, it has determined that there is a good likelihood that you can keep that promise.
+The mortgage lender knows that it does not help you or the lending institution if you are given a loan but then, for any reason, cannot make the loan payments each month.

-There are first time home buyer program guidelines that help a lender in looking at these pieces of information about you.
-But you should also remember that there is some flexibility in these first time home buyer guidelines, because everyone's financial situation is different.
-If you are very strong in one area, it may help balance out another area in which you aren't quite as strong.
+There are first-time home buyer program guidelines that help a lender look at these pieces of information about you.
+But it would help if you also remembered that these first-time home buyer guidelines are flexible because everyone's financial situation is different.
+If you are powerful in one area, it may help balance out another area in which you aren't quite as strong.

-Your mortgage lender will order a credit report to verify the information that you give and to check on how well you have kept your promises to repay your debts.
-Credit reports are provided by credit reporting companies that make inquiries through a wide range of available sources of information: banks that may have given you a car loan, credit card companies, even gasoline companies and department stores that offer credit cards.
+Your mortgage lender will order a credit report to verify the information you give and check on how well you have kept your promises to repay your debts.
+Credit reporting companies provide credit reports that make inquiries through a wide range of available sources of information: banks that may have given you a car loan, credit card companies, even gasoline companies, and department stores that offer credit cards.

 It's important to disclose all debts and any difficulty you may have had in the past in repaying these loans.
-It's also important not to leave out any information about money you owe.
-Credit reporting companies have access to a great deal of financial information about you, and they make it available to lenders who will be reviewing your first time home buyer mortgage loan.
+It's also important not to leave out any information about your money.
+Credit reporting companies have access to a great deal of financial information about you, making it available to lenders reviewing your first-time home buyer mortgage loan.

 If you have previously owned a home, and your mortgage loan has been foreclosed upon within the last seven years, the foreclosure will be revealed on your credit report.
-Having a foreclosure on your records doesn't mean you can never buy another home.
-Your lender will want to know the reason for the mortgage loan foreclosure, and most prefer that three years go by before you apply for a new mortgage loan.
+A foreclosure on your records doesn't mean you can never buy another home.
+Your lender will want to know the reason for the foreclosure mortgage, and most prefer that three years go by before you apply for a new mortgage loan.

-Sometimes credit reports are inaccurate, or they give a misleading picture of past credit problems that have since been resolved.
-To check the accuracy of yours, you can obtain a copy of your credit report.
-For a small fee or sometimes for free, you can request a copy from a "credit reporting agency".
+Sometimes, credit reports are inaccurate or give a misleading picture of past credit problems that have since been resolved.
+To check your accuracy, you can obtain a copy of your credit report.
+You can request a copy from a "credit reporting agency for a small fee or sometimes free."
 If you find any errors, you can take steps to have the report corrected.

 If your credit report shows that you do not have a good credit history, and the information reflected is correct, you should probably delay trying to buy a home and take steps to improve your credit profile.

-For example, you may have too many debts, or you may pay some debts late each month.
-If so, you should work to bring your payments up-to-date and to payoff some of your debts.
-Even if your debts are current, you may not be considered a good candidate for a first time home buyer loan if you have made your monthly payment after the due date each month.
-After you have decreased the amount you owe and are able to show a two-year history of making payments on time, you may be ready to begin looking for a home to buy as a first time home buyer.
+For example, you may have too many debts or pay some debts late each month.
+If so, you should work to bring your payments up to date and pay off some of your debts.
+Even if your debts are current, you may not be considered a good candidate for a first-time home buyer loan if you have made your monthly payment after the due date.
+After you have decreased the amount you owe and show a two-year history of making payments on time, you may be ready to begin looking for a home as a first-time home buyer.

-This is important.
-Having a steady job as a first time home buyer helps you to keep your promise to pay back a mortgage loan.
-If you have been working continuously for two years or more, you are considered to have steady employment.
-A lender will need to know your job history, and it will be a factor in whether you qualify for a first time home buyer loan.
-However, you do not have to have held the same job for two years in order to be approved for the mortgage loan.
-Job moves that result in equal or more pay and continue to use proven skills are a plus for you.
-If you have been working continuously for less than two years, the mortgage lender will look for an explanation.
+Having a steady job as a first-time home buyer helps you to keep your promise to pay back a mortgage loan.
+You will have steady employment if you have worked continuously for two years or more.
+A lender must know your job history, determining whether you qualify for a first-time home buyer loan.
+However, you do not have to have held the same job for two years to be approved for the mortgage loan.
+Job moves that result in equal or more pay and continuing to use proven skills are a plus for you.
+If you have worked continuously for less than two years, the mortgage lender will look for an explanation.
 There may be a good reason:

 You may have been discharged recently from the military or just finished school.
 Your work may be seasonal, and you might have work gaps between seasons.

-If you pay rent each month, you may be prepared to make monthly home mortgage payments.
-The amount of your monthly payment depends upon the amount you borrow, the interest rate, and the repayment period or "term."
+Your monthly payment depends upon the amount you borrow, the interest rate, and the repayment period or "term."
 The shorter the term, the higher your monthly payment.
-For that reason, most first time home buyers repay their mortgage over the longest term possible, usually 30 years.
+For that reason, most first-time home buyers repay their mortgage over the longest term possible.
+Usually 30 years.

-If you have never had any credit cards or taken out a loan through a financial institution, the various credit reporting firms may not be able to issue a credit report on you.
-In that case, you may be able to use a "nontraditional" credit history.
+If you have never had any credit cards or taken out a loan through a financial institution, the various credit reporting firms may be unable to issue a credit report.
+In that case, you may be able to use "nontraditional" credit history.
 For example, you may be able to document that you pay your rent, telephone bills, or utility payments on time each month.
 You can put these records together yourself by making copies of canceled checks or showing copies of monthly bills that do not have any late charges.
 A mortgage lender may be able to help you put this information together.

-The lender will want proof that you have saved the funds that you will use for a down payment and part or all of the closing costs.
-If the funds are in a savings account, the lender will generally ask the financial institution to verify the amount and the length of time that the funds have been in your account.
-The lender wants to make sure that you are not borrowing all the money you will use for the mortgage down payment and closing costs.
+The lender will want proof that you have saved the funds you will use for a down payment and part or all of the closing costs.
+If the funds are in a savings account, the lender will ask the financial institution to verify the amount and the length of time the funds have been in your account.
+The lender wants to ensure you are not borrowing all the money you will use for the down mortgage payment and closing costs.

-Some lenders have programs to help a first time buyer.
-With some of these programs, you may be able to accept a gift from a relative or to borrow a portion of the money you will need for the down payment and closing costs from a local non-profit organization or government agency.
-With others, you may be able to get a grant or other first time home buyer funds that you will not have to repay and can use to cover some of these costs.
+Some lenders have programs to help first-time buyers.
+With some of these programs, you may be able to accept a gift from a relative or borrow a portion of the money you will need for the down payment and closing costs from a local non-profit organization or government agency.
+With others, you may get a grant or other first-time home buyer funds that you will not have to repay and can use to cover some of these costs.

-If you do not now have at least a portion of the money saved for a down payment, this may not the right time for you to try to buy a home.
-Instead, it would be a good idea to open a savings account and begin putting away some funds from every paycheck.
-The longer you have accounts and the longer and more consistently you have been able to save money, the better you will look to lenders when you are ready to apply for a mortgage in the future.
-You may be eligible for a first time home buyer program grant.
-This may make it easier for you to get a first time home buyer loan than you normally would be able to saving for the cash on your own.
+If you do not now have at least a portion of the money saved for a down payment, this may not be the right time for you to try to buy a home.
+Instead, opening a savings account and putting away some funds from every paycheck would be a good idea.
+The longer you have accounts and the longer, and more consistently you have been able to save money, the better you will look to lenders when you are ready to apply for a mortgage.
+You may be eligible for a first-time home buyer program grant.
+This may make it easier for you to get a first-time home buyer loan than you normally would be able to save for the cash on your own.

-When you first approach lenders about financing a first time home buyer mortgage loan for you, they will use two commonly accepted guidelines to help determine your ability to make home mortgage payments.
-These first time home buyer program guidelines are a starting point for evaluating your ability to make the payments on the proposed home loan.
-So your mortgage lender will look closely at your individual financial situation to determine if more flexible guidelines are appropriate for you.
+When you first approach lenders about financing a first-time home buyer mortgage loan for you, they will use two commonly accepted guidelines to help determine your ability to make home mortgage payments.
+These first-time home buyer program guidelines are a starting point for evaluating your ability to make the payments on the proposed home loan.
+So your mortgage lender will look closely at your financial situation to determine if more flexible guidelines are appropriate for you.

 Your monthly housing costs (including mortgage payments, property taxes, homeowner and mortgage insurance, and home owner's fees) should total no more than 29 percent of your monthly gross (before taxes) income.
-In addition to your regular pay, your income can include funds you receive from overtime work, a part-time job or second job; retirement, VA, and Social Security benefits; disability; welfare and unemployment benefits; alimony; and child support.
+In addition to your regular pay, your income can include funds from overtime work, a part-time job or second job; retirement, VA, and Social Security benefits; disability; welfare and unemployment benefits; alimony; and child support.

 Your monthly housing costs plus other long-term debts such as payments on car loans, student loans, or other installment debt (debts with more than ten months left to repay) should total no more than 41 percent of your monthly gross income.

-Now, to get an idea of the first time home buyer mortgage loan amount that you might be able to qualify for based on your annual income, you will need to know the approximate interest rate that lenders are currently are charging for a 30 year, fixed rate first time home buyer loan.
+Now, to get an idea of the first-time home buyer mortgage loan amount that you might be able to qualify for based on your annual income, you will need to know the approximate interest rate that lenders are currently charging for a 30-year, fixed-rate first time home buyer loan.

-A first time home buyer should not have a difficult time qualifying because the proposed monthly housing cost and the proposed total monthly debts are lower than the maximum guidelines.
-If a first time home buyer has a decent credit history and some money saved for a down payment, most lenders would consider this borrower a good potential customer.
-The borrower is not attempting to buy a house that would strap him or her financially.
+A first-time home buyer should not have difficulty qualifying because the proposed monthly housing cost and total monthly debts are lower than the maximum guidelines.
+Most lenders consider this borrower a good potential customer if a first-time home buyer has a decent credit history and some money saved for a down payment.
+The borrower is not attempting to buy a house that would strap them financially.
 This individual gives every indication of being able to follow through on the commitment to repay this mortgage.

-However, if the proposed monthly housing cost and the proposed total monthly debts are higher than the maximum guidelines a first time home buyer would probably not be able to qualify for a mortgage loan at this time even if they have a good credit history.
-Even if the mortgage lender is very flexible and willing to use more generous program guidelines, a first time home buyer might have trouble qualifying because their proposed monthly debts are well above the range most mortgage lenders consider reasonable.
-In this case, the family should concentrate on paying off some of their credit cards and getting their monthly expenses to a lower level for a period of time before looking to buy a home for the first time.
+However, if the proposed monthly housing cost and the proposed total monthly debts are higher than the maximum guidelines, a first-time home buyer would probably not be able to qualify for a mortgage loan even if they have a good credit history.
+Even if the mortgage lender is very flexible and willing to use more generous program guidelines, a first-time home buyer might have trouble qualifying because their proposed monthly debts are well above the range most mortgage lenders consider reasonable.
+In this case, the family should concentrate on paying off some of their credit cards and getting their monthly expenses to a lower level before looking to buy a home for the first time.

 First Time Home Buyer disability mortgages and veteran loan programs help more Americans achieve home ownership.
 One way they do this is by providing objective information that makes the process of getting a mortgage loan less confusing.